-The answer choices to this question type will almost always include key terms that you need to assess.
-Let's take a short passage as an example.
+The answer choices to these types of questions will always include key terms that you need to assess.
+Let's use a short passage as an example.
 My comments are in red:

 Some people like to act like things come easy to them.
 Take Cynthia Procter, for instance.
 If there's a test tomorrow, she'll say something like, "Oh, I guess I'll watch television tonight," just to let you know she ain't thinking about the test.
 Oh, brother.
 When I pass her house, she is practicing the scales on the piano over and over.
 Then in music class she always lets herself get bumped around so she falls accidentally on purpose onto the piano stool and is so surprised to find herself sitting there that she decides just for fun to try out the ole keys.
 And what do you know—Chopin's waltzes just spring out of her fingertips.
 A regular prodigy.In context, the author's description of Cynthia in music class mainly serves to

-(A) highlight a point about friendship Is there a friendship here?
+(A) highlight a point about friendship.
+Is there a friendship here?

-(B) expand on an opinion about artistic interests What's the opinion?
+(B) expand on an opinion about artistic interests.
+What's the opinion?

-(C) respond to a challenge about the narrator's integrity Is the narrator being challenged?
+(C) respond to a challenge about the narrator's integrity.
+Is the narrator being challenged?
 Is the narrator's integrity brought up?